+Healthy foods that aren’s so healthy after all.
 The foods that are obviously better for you than soda and lunch meats but aren’t as stellar as perhaps they’re made out to be.

-I will also give you ideas for what to swap them out with.
+I’ll also give you ideas for what to swap them out with.

 Here are a few examples from this past week:

 - On Wednesday night my dinner was a bowl of cereal.
 For some reason I had one single raspberry in my fridge so I threw it on top in a halfhearted attempt to add some nutrients to my otherwise nutrient void “dinner”.
 Sometimes you just need a bowl of cereal, damn it.

 - I ate lunch at a Thai restaurant on Tuesday, knowing full well that there was a 99% chance that my tofu was not organic and full of Genetically Modified soybeans.
 I ate it anyway.

 - I took a break from my drinking break last weekend and woke up groggy, tired and grumpy from too much wine, Sake and a few cigarettes.
 Oh… THAT’s why I don’t do that anymore.
 Reminders are always good.

 - I hardly ever eat ice cream, but for some reason all I wanted to do in the evenings this past week was eat Coconut Milk Mocha Almond Fudge ice cream and watch Grey’s Anatomy.
 So I did.